data-dot-all/dataall/documentation/userguide/docs/datasets.md

 ## :material-import: **Import a dataset**

-If you already have data stored on Amazon S3 buckets, data.all got you covered with the import feature.
+If you already have data stored on Amazon S3 buckets in your data.all environment, data.all got you covered with the import feature.
 In addition to the fields of a newly created dataset you have to specify the S3 bucket and optionally a Glue database:

 | Field             | Description                                                                | Required | Editable |Example